alex90271/pos_pyroll/readme.md

     3. Run `npm install`

+    4. Compile backend
+        a. `cd src-tauri\bin`
+        b. `pyinstaller server.py --onefile --add-data "templates;templates" --add-data "static;static"`
+        c.
+Move the .exe file from the bin\dist folder, one directory up to the bin folder.
+            i.
+Rename it server-x86_64-pc-windows-msvc.exe (for tauri to find)

-    4. To launch, `npm run tauri dev`
+    5. To launch, `npm run tauri dev`

+### --- DIRECTORIES

+    1. src-tauri : tauri directory
+        a. src-tauri/bin : python source code
+    2. src : react source code

 ### ---FRONTEND:

-Available Scripts
+The frontend is written in react, and controlled with tauri

+    dependency install: `npm install`

 In the project directory, you can run:

-### `npm start`
+     `npm start`

         Runs the app in the development mode.\
         Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

         The page will reload if you make edits.\
         You will also see any lint errors in the console.

-### `npm run dev`
+    `npm run tauri dev`

-Runs the app in the electron with dev mode enabled
+        Launches tauri dev server

-### `npm run electron`
+    `npm run tauri build`

-Runs the app in the electron
+        Build tauri output, see tauri documentation

 ### ---BACKEND:

-Pyinstaller Command:
+Pyinstaller Compile Command:
 pyinstaller server.py --onefile --add-data "templates;templates" --add-data "static;static"

-python dependencies (updated 4-25-2022)

-    pandas
-    dbfread
-    xlsxwriter
-    flask
-    flask_cors
-    timeit - (used only for testing purposes) sqlite3
+    dependency install: `python -m pip install -r "requirements.txt"`

 built on python 3.8.6 64Bit